jhhsu8/coursera-server-side-nodejs/README.md

 supported the querying of user information ('users.js'), which is only allowed for administrators.

-week 4: I created a way of allowing users to mark some of the dishes as their favorite dishes, listing the favorite dishes for a user, alloweing the user to delete dishes from their favorite dishes and manage the list of their favorite dishes.
-I used Mongoose population to populate information in a document (favoriteRouter.js) from a referenced document.
+week 4: I created a way of allowing users to mark some of the dishes as their favorite dishes, listing the favorite dishes for a user, allowing the user to delete dishes from their favorite dishes and manage the list of their favorite dishes.
+I used Mongoose population to populate information in a document ('favoriteRouter.js') from a referenced document ('favorites.js').